Atwood Crown Champion series

 The Adams-Atwood partnership did not last long either.
 Its dissolution resulted in the re-establishment of Atwood Motors at 734 North Lake Avenue in Burbank, at first selling Super Champions and then their Glo-Devil successors.
 It was in 1948 that Bill finally abandoned the twin rotary valve arrangement after having used it for 10 years.
 He did so by bringing out the Triumph line of high performance engines in .49 and .51 cuin, displacements.
 Both spark and glow-plug ignition versions were offered.

 This design was used by Gene Stiles to bring to the USA the first Free Flight speed record (81.587 mph) with his June 1949 flights.
 His plane was subsequently placed in the Smithsonian Institute.

-Meanwhile, the December 1948 appearance of the K&B Infant Torpedo opened up a new era in model power, made possible by Ray Arden's late 1947 introduction of glow-plug ignition.
+Meanwhile back in the USA, the December 1948 appearance of the K&B Infant Torpedo opened up a new era in power modelling, made possible by Ray Arden's late 1947 introduction of glow-plug ignition.
 Engine designers began thinking “small” in order to appeal to the mass market, Atwood included.
 Bill joined forces with Bob Holland to design and produce the first Wasp .049’s, which were outstanding performers among the 1949 crop of small glow-plug units which quickly appeared to join the K&B offerings.
 Those engines were later marketed as the Atwood .049.